system-zero/system-zero/data/docs/la.md

   Declared fields are not obligated to provide a value on declaration time.
 In this case these properties are initialized as `null`.

-# Strings
-  Two special forms of the `for` loop, can be used as an iterator that can loop over strings:

-  First form is iteration over the bytes:

-    for |c| in str { block }

-    in this case 'c' holds the integer value of the underlying byte.

-  Second form is iteration over the characters:

-    for |c, b, w| in str { block }

-    in this case 'c' holds the integer value of the underlying byte, while 'b' holds the string representation and 'w' holds the cell width of the character.

 # If As Expression